Elvis contains numerous features for collaborating with users who access Elvis remotely, such as:

 - Accessing Elvis Server remotely through the Server client

-- Integrate other web applications using the Elvis API.
+- Integrating other web applications through the Elvis API

-In most cases it is preferred to use proper DNS setup so the internal and external domain of the Elvis server are the same.
+Note: In most cases it is preferred to use a proper DNS setup so that the internal and external domain of Elvis Server are the same.